pytest-dev/pytest-iam/README.md

 pytest-iam
 ==========

-pytest-iam spawns a lightweight OAuth2 / OpenID Server (OIDC) in a thread to be used in your test suite.
+pytest-iam spawns a lightweight OAuth2 / OpenID Server (OIDC) / SCIM in a thread to be used in your test suite.
 The machinery involves [Canaille](https://canaille.readthedocs.io) and [Authlib](https://authlib.org).

 - [Repository](https://github.com/pytest-dev/pytest-iam)